Brand New: Air Arms Galahad

 Movie: The Big Lebowski (1998)

-Nothing could be more iconic than one of the most quoted cult movies of all time – and the most iconic guns to go with it.
+Nothing could be more iconic than one of the most quoted cult movies of all time – and the most famous guns to go with it.
 An internet meme favourite, John Goodman’s character famously loses it world-of-pain-big-lebowskiand brandishes a Colt M1911 air pistol when his friend Smokey tries to hand himself a bowling score he doesn’t deserve.

 ‘You’re entering a world of pain’ Goodman growls, in a raging fit of fury to enforce the rules.
 You’ll have seen the impressive gun he’s brandishing in 1001 other movies, but none quite as funny.
-You can check out our range of 1911s by Colt, Tokyo Marui, Remington and Swiss Arms, right here.
+You can check out our range of 1911s by Colt, Remington and Swiss Arms, right here.

 Watching Wildlife in Winter